osohq/oso/docs/content/python/guides/roles/getting-started.md

 ## Controlling access with roles

-Now, let's write our first rules that use role based access control.
-To setup the role library, we must:
+Now, let's write our first rules that use role-based access control.
+To set up the role library, we must:

 1. Add role and resource configurations to our policy.
 2. Use the `role_allows` method in our policy.